Meet the team

 Employing organoid and in vivo mouse models, we will evaluate the physiological relevance and translational impact of our cell-based discoveries, bridging molecular insights with clinically meaningful applications.

-Metabolism in immunity, cancer and ageing (MICA) Research
+Metabolism in immunity, cancer and ageing (MICA) research

 Our central focus is the metabolic enzyme, AMP-activated protein kinase (AMPK), an ancient energy sensor that monitors and maintains cellular energy levels by inhibiting energy-consuming processes and promoting energy-generating pathways when energy is scarce.
 An important aspect of this function is AMPK’s role in safeguarding mitochondria, often considered the cell’s powerhouse, essential for production of energy.